 Merzenich explains, “You can look at the ocean or water as a normalizing background.
 In a natural environment on or near water, there’s a high degree of predictability.
 Unlike a busy street, a body of water is largely the same from moment to moment.
 The background we see is fairly controlled, which allows the emotions centre of the brain to relax.
 Likewise, if and when the brain notices a change in the background such as a wave or sea life there is a sense of novelty accompanied by a hit of dopamine.”

-Throughout the course of our existence on our planet, humans have been drawn to water and actively immersed themselves within it.
-This can be found with the ancient Egyptian, Indian, and Roman civilizations.
-In the middle ages places such as Baden-Baden and Evian preached the physical and mental benefits of drinking and bathing in local waters.
+Throughout the course of our existence, humans have been drawn to water and have actively immersed themselves in it.
+This can be found in the ancient Egyptian, Indian, and Roman civilizations.
+In the Middle Ages places such as Baden-Baden and Evian preached the physical and mental benefits of drinking and bathing in local waters.

 There are now studies attempting to scientifically prove what humans have known all along.
-Immersion in water reduces stress, partly by balancing the flux between the sympathetic and parasympathetic nervous systems, we believe this is the case for anyone despite whatever physical and neurological condition they may be living with.
+Immersion in water reduces stress, partly by balancing the flux between the sympathetic and parasympathetic nervous systems.
+We believe this is the case for everyone, whatever physical and neurological condition they may be living with.

 “A 2006 study found that spa bathing significantly reduced levels of salivary cortisol in college students.
 Other studies have found that hot tubs and five-minute hot showers can measurably lower anxiety levels.
 And hydrotherapy was shown to help reduce the psychological stress and physical symptoms of a group of 139 people with rheumatoid arthritis.”
 Wallace J Nichols 2015.

-This can be from any or all of the seven senses: touch, taste, sight, sound, smell, vesitbular and proprioception.
-The Ocean can provide a safe, consistent and supported environment, which not only supports us but also provides a hydrostatic pressure that surrounds our body.
+This can be to any or all of the seven senses: touch, taste, sight, sound, smell, vestibular and proprioception.
+The ocean can provide a safe, consistent and supported environment which not only supports us, but also provides a hydrostatic pressure that surrounds our body.